 I simply use “comments” as the source, medium and name of the campaign.
 If you wanted to get very specific you could use a separate campaign for each blog you comment on.
 It is a bit of extra work, but you usually only need to enter it once when you first comment on a blog and then your browser cookies will pre-populate the comment form on that blog for future visits.

 With this technique you can get more accurate statistics about how your comments are performing for traffic.
-For example, my Comments campaign tells me that 136 visitors arrived at my home page in May from comments I left on other blogs.
+For example, my Comments campaign tells me that 136 visitors arrived at my home page from comments I left on other blogs.

 That isn’t a big percentage of overall traffic but the quality is high.
 These visitors had a higher average time on site, higher than average pages/visit, and lower bounce rate than overall traffic that lands on my home page.